grant0013/Daheng-Telescope/README.md

 Manual Color Balance: Red, Green, and Blue sliders to provide precise control for neutralizing color casts, especially useful for cameras with their IR cut filter removed.

 User Interface
 Tabbed Layout: All camera controls are organized into a clean, multi-tabbed interface for easy navigation.
-The tabs are logically grouped into:

-Camera: Core settings like Exposure, Gain, White Balance, Pixel Format, and Binning.

-Live View: Real-time display adjustments.

-Capture & Saving: Controls for recording, raw capture, and file locations.

 Real-time Feedback: The UI provides constant feedback, such as changing button colors to indicate active states (e.g., "Record" turns red) and updating labels with live data.

+License
+The source code for this application is licensed under the MIT License.

+IMPORTANT: This project depends on the Daheng Imaging SDK.
+The GxIAPINET.dll and other necessary SDK files are not included in this repository.
+You must download the SDK directly from Daheng Imaging and agree to their End-User License Agreement (EULA).